-As demonstrated above, 79% of this group had a community residence identified within 30 days in FY22Q2, which is not meeting the target for this compliance indicator for this quarter.
-This is a decrease from the previous quarter (86%).
+As demonstrated above, 86% of this group had a community residence identified within 30 days in FY22Q4, which is meeting the target for this compliance indicator for this quarter.
+This maintains the same performance as the previous quarter, when 86% of this group also had a community residence identified within 30 days.

-In FY18, DBHDS issued a Request for Proposal (RFP) to target the further development of residential providers that can support persons with complicated behavioral needs, as well as persons with co-occurring behavioral health disorders.
+In FY18, DBHDS issued a Request for Proposal (RFP) to target the further development of residential providers that can support persons with complicated behavioral needs, as well as persons with cooccurring behavioral health disorders.
 Via this RFP process, multiple vendors were selected to serve this unique population, which includes persons exiting training centers, persons that have contacted the REACH crisis system, persons that are stepping down from psychiatric hospitalizations, persons in out of state placements, and persons that require complex behavioral/behavioral health services to avoid crisis situations and/or admission to restrictive placements (such as a psychiatric hospital).
 RFP requirements stipulate person centered and trauma informed care practices, as well as incorporation of appropriate administrative oversight (including nursing, as appropriate, and behavior analysis services).
 Crisis prevention and stabilization services were also baked-in RFP requirements, as is working in concert with REACH.
 Based on the population served in these residences, some providers are also incorporating training components through a venerable certification process for individuals with dual diagnoses.
 A related compliance indicator is as follows: DBHDS will increase the number of residential providers with the capacity and competencies to support people with co-occurring conditions using a personcentered/trauma-informed/positive behavioral practices approach to 1) prevent crises and hospitalizations, 2) to provide a permanent home to individuals discharged from CTHs and psychiatric hospitals; filing reference 10.3.
 As noted in previous reports, seven homes have been brought online through the original FY18 RFP process which upon completion resulted in the opening of 34 new beds in the Commonwealth to serve people with DD who present with challenging behavior/mental health needs.
-At the time of this report, there are 30 out of 34 beds filled.
+At the time of this report, there are 26 out of 34 beds filled.
 Two providers are currently working to admit new residents to fill the available beds.
-Currently, 29 out of 30 beds are occupied by individuals who present with significantly complex behavioral and/or mental health needs; 1 bed is occupied by an individual that stepped down from Central Virginia Training Center due to closure and does not fully meet behavior/mental health targets for the FY18 RFP.
-Beyond these 34 beds across the seven homes, there are providers that have worked closely with DBHDS to continue to serve this population, totaling seven additional beds.
-The operators of these seven beds continue to serve this population and all seven beds are currently full.
+Beyond these 34 beds across the seven homes, there are providers that have worked closely with DBHDS to continue to serve this population, totaling seven additional beds, with each bed full at the time of this report.
 The homes denoted are operational across all regions of the state.
 At the time of this report, DBHDS is involved in an additional (new) RFP process that closely parallels the parameters of the original FY18 RFP to develop more homes to support individuals with high behavior needs.

 As it relates to resources for individuals that are hospitalized or without disposition at REACH CTHs and need a waiver as a resource for community based services, the emergency waiver slot process remains in use for Community Services Board and Behavioral Health Authorities.
 A related compliance indicator is as follows: DBHDS will utilize waiver capacity set aside for emergencies each year to meet the needs of individuals with long term stays in psychiatric hospitals or CTHs; filing reference 10.2.
-During FY21, there were a total of 71 emergency waiver slots provided, and 25 out of the 71 (approximately 35%) were for individuals with long term stays in psychiatric hospitals, CTHs, or an Adult Transition Home.

-As reported out in the Supplemental Crisis Report from FY22Q1, there was one person that had secured a waiver slot from FY21Q4 that did not yet have services activated.
-The current update for this person is available in the table below (Table 1).
+As reported out in the Supplemental Crisis Report from FY22Q3, three people had not yet had services initiated from a waiver slot awarded in FY22Q2.
+The current update for these people are available below (Table 1).

-Table 1: FY21Q4: update on emergency waiver slot to meet needs of individuals discharging from hospital, CTH, or ATH and type of waiver services accessed
+Table 1: FY22Q2: update on emergency waiver slot to meet needs of individuals discharging from hospital, CTH, or ATH and type of waiver services accessed